-Drinking coffee is healthy.
-Coffee can boost your metabolism up to 3-11%.
+Are you aware that if you drink coffee daily your metabolism can be boosted from 3 up to 11%?
 It is also one of the top detox drinks for most Western citizens because of its ability to rid our bodies of free radicals.

 But what should you do with all of your used coffee grounds?
 It’s a lot of waste.

-Well, don’t fret over it too much because today I have numerous ways for how you can reuse coffee grounds while also getting the health benefits of your morning cup of Joe.
+Well, don’t fret over it too much because today I have numerous ways for how you can reuse coffee grounds while also getting the health benefits of your morning cup of coffee.

 1. Grow Your Garden

 Coffee grounds are great to add to your garden.
 They make a wonderful fertilizer that adds nitrogen to your plants and enriches your soil.

 If you want to add an organic element to your soil that will help aerate, retain moisture, and attract earthworms then look no further than your morning coffee.

 Pests are gardeners’ biggest enemy.
 If you are looking for a way to get rid of ants, slugs, or snails from your property, then leaving used coffee grounds around should do the trick.

 All you have to do is to spread used coffee grounds around areas where you want to repel ants and other pests.
 They hate the smell.
 Make sure to replace it every day.